 Architecture

-The ALP SDK is a thin unification layer on top of three OS backends and four (today) vendor SDKs.
+The Alp SDK is a thin unification layer on top of three OS backends and four (today) vendor SDKs.
 This page explains the layering, the boundaries, and how a single board.yaml flows through the build.

 Stack overview